dlopezyse/Drug-Repurposing-using-KGE/README.md

 - **[KGE_system.py](KGE_system.py)**: Outputs a drug ranking prediction based on chosen disease and embedding model

 ### Environment
-The project was developed in Spyder 4 IDE using Python 3.8.8
+The project was developed using Visual Studio Code 1.84 with Python 3.10.13